How to Increase Biodiversity In Your Garden

 There are probably many attractive plants in your part of the country that can adorn your backyard and provide shelter to local wildlife and beneficial species.

 4. Add an open water source

-Adding a pond, bird feeder or any other open-source of water will attract birds, insects, and small mammals like hedgehogs to your garden.
+Adding a pond, bird feeder or any other open-source of water is a key way to encourage biodiversity in your garden as it will attract birds, insects, and small mammals like hedgehogs.